Table of Contents

 public UserProperty(Operation operation, String key, String value)

-You can subscribe to changes in the list of unread conversation identifiers.
+You can also subscribe to changes in the list of unread conversation identifiers:

-You can give your users an opportunity to start a live chat (with your operator) from anywhere.
-This can be done two ways - either by adding a floating button or by directly calling a chat openning method at desired moment.
+You can give the mobile app user the ability to access the chat with an operator from anywhere.
+This can be accomplished in two ways—using a floating button or directly calling the chat opening method at any desired time.

 Floating Button

-This is an interface element inherited from ConstraintLayout.
-You can embed it in your markup:
+Essentially, this is a user interface element inheriting from ConstraintLayout.
+You can embed it into your layout:

 <io.carrotquest_sdk.android.ui.fab.FloatingButton